honghainguyen777/Learning/Complete_DevOps_Course/notes.md

 - Issue the command `vagrant up`
 - Use `vagrant ssh` to login into the VM
 - Use `vagrant halt` to power off or `vagrant destroy` to delete the VM
+- Note: MacOS M1/M2 does not work with Oracle Virtualbox, so we have to use `VMware Fusion`

 ##### Exercise
 - Open `Git Bash` for Windows or Mac OS Terminal